 As we already have 75 breeds participating in Give a Dog a Genome, their breed will then be placed on the waiting list for GDG2, which is expected to begin in 2018.
 Once we have secured funding for GDG2 we will contact all the breeds on the waiting list, and they will be given approximately four weeks to confirm their willingness, by email, to participate and make the required donation of £1,000 at which point we will then discuss potential candidate dogs and provide details of how to make the payment.

 How should the donation be made to the AHT?
 Can it be made online?

 The easiest way to make the donation will be via cheque or bank transfer.
-Once your breed representative has secured the place on the GDG waiting list, via emailing firstname.lastname@example.org or calling 01638 555624, more information on how to make the donation will be provided via email.
+Once your breed representative has secured the place on the GDG waiting list, via emailing firstname.lastname@example.org or calling 01638 751000 Ext: 1274, more information on how to make the donation will be provided via email.

 How many breeds will you be able to sequence a genome for?

-The 50 breeds we can sequence with the KCCT’s current funding (plus the matched donations from breeds) will be selected on a first come first served basis.
+The 75 breeds we can sequence with the KCCT’s current funding (plus the matched donations from breeds) will be selected on a first come first served basis.
 We will use the KCCT funding to sequence the genomes of 75 different breeds.
 The breeds which do not make the list of 75 breeds will be placed on the waiting list for the second phase of Give a Dog a Genome (GDG2), which is expected to begin in 2018.

 Can our breed donate £2,000 to guarantee a whole genome sequence for our breed?

 Yes, if any breed choses to donate £2,000 we guarantee to sequence the genome of a dog of their breed in addition to the 75 breeds already participating.

 If a breed donates more than £1,000 can more than one dog be sequenced?

 Yes.
-We will allocate a maximum of £1,000 from the KCCT funding to each breed but breeds are welcome to pay £2,000 for additional genome(s).
-For example, if you are one of the first 50 breeds to contact us, we will be able to sequence one dog of your breed for £1,000, two dogs for £3,000, three dogs for £5,000 etc. If the first 50 genomes have already been allocated, you will need to donate £2,000 for the first and each subsequent genome.
+We will allocate a maximum of £1,000 from the KCCT funding to each breed but breeds are welcome to pay £2,000 for each additional genome.
+For example, if you are one of the first 75 breeds to contact us, we will be able to sequence one dog of your breed for £1,000, two dogs for £3,000, three dogs for £5,000 etc. If the first 75 genomes have already been allocated, you will need to donate £2,000 for the first and each subsequent genome.

 What about breeds that are not able, or choose not, to participate?